 - Shrink and theft due to poor oversight.
 Losses are inevitable without physical control of appealing (high-value, readily marketable, or useable) inventory that can “walk” away.

 - Poor inventory setup.
 Inventory setup is critical to maintaining the proper dollar account balance associated with the items in the physical inventory list.
-Make sure the pricing of the physical items is done using the same methodology of the general ledger account.
+Make sure the pricing of the physical items is done using the same methodology as the general ledger account.
 If your dollars move in on a FIFO basis and the inventory list prices at average cost, there will be differences.

 - Inventory system settings that are changed too easily.
 The ease with which smaller accounting systems are changed is a double-edged sword.
 Setting security settings (somewhat limited in smaller systems) and turning on the audit trail will make it easier to trace who and when a number is changed.